Vehicle registration plates of Cambodia

 Cambodian vehicle license plates are the license plates attached to most motorized road vehicles in Cambodia, which are required by law.
 Cambodian license plates display the name of the province where the vehicle was registered.
 The owner must register the car in the province they live; this can be a different province from where the owner has his official residence (as shown in the housing register).
 If the title to the car is transferred to someone else, and the new owner lives in a different province, the number usually changes.
 Since 2009, Cambodia's official UN road code is KH (previously KMH and K).

 Types

 Common types

 The current Cambodian vehicle license plate format, used since April 1, 2004, has one class number, one or two letters of Latin alphabet, four numbers (from 0001 to 9999) and the name of the province in Khmer in which the car was registered at the top and at the bottom in English.
 (Ex. រតនគិរី 2D-0008 RATANAKIRI; ព្រះសីហនុ 2D-0088 PREAH SIHANOUK; ភ្នំពេញ 2D-0888 PHNOM PENH; ប.មានជ័យ 2D-8888 BANTEAY MEANCHEY).
+Vehicle license plate standard size commonly used (Front: 14 cm x 50 cm, Back: 16 cm x 52 cm) for Long vehicle license plate number and (Front and Back: 16 cm x 32 cm) for short vehicle license plate number.